In the next paragraphs, you will be reading about 30 detailed tattoo statistics for 2023.

 - $1.65 billion is the amount spent on tattoos yearly.

 - The oldest known tattooed person is a mummy named Otzi the Iceman.
-In 2007,

 - 92% of people with tattoos have no regrets.